Chisom83/Pizza-Pro-Analysis/README.md

    - By Time of Day:

 | Time Period | Revenue($) | Orders | Quantity
 |-------------|------------|--------|----------
 | Morning     | 3,406      | 202    | 209
 | Afternoon   | 32,244     | 1,913  | 1,960
 | Night       | 31,541     | 1,744  | 1,886

-     - Afternoon and Night see significantly higher sales than Morning
+     - Afternoon and Night shows significantly higher sales than Morning
-     - Afternoon peak driven by lunch breaks and group orders
-     - Night orders often relate to dinner and family meals
+     - Most people prefer light meal for breakfast like tea, coffee and cereal with bread while some are focused with work and not meal yet.
+     - People order more in the afternoon for lunch, meetings and group gathering.
+     - Most night are for social activties and people order inregard to it and also for dinner not having to go through the stress of cooking.

 Recommendation: